espressif/esp-matter/examples/zigbee_bridge/README.md

 chip-tool descriptor read parts-list 0x7283 0x0
 ```

-If there is no other ZigBee device on the ZigBee Network, you will get
+If there is no other Zigbee device on the Zigbee Network, you will get
 an empty result.
 Example:

 ```